-My classes bring a little bit of everything I’ve learned from my teachers: awareness of the body and the mind, openness to the present moment, and frankly, not trying so damn hard.
+My classes bring a little bit of everything I’ve learned from my teachers and my personal practice: awareness of the body and the mind, openness to the present moment, and frankly, not trying so damn hard.

 If you’re not sure about yoga, I’ll say this: try it once.
 Book a private session or go to a class, but just get on a mat and see how you feel.
 I think you’ll be pleasantly surprised!